himanshi-png/Bikeshare-Data-Analysis/README.md

  - counts of each gender (only available for NYC and Chicago)
  - earliest, most recent, most common year of birth (only available for NYC and Chicago)

-The Files used is of the three city dataset files:
- - chicago.csv
- - new_york_city.csv
- - washington.csv